The Ultimate Guide on Collecting Unpaid Invoices

 #7.
 Hire a Collection Agency

 If nothing you do works, you can seek assistance from someone else.
-One option is to hire an unpaid invoice debt collection agency, preferably one that specializes in getting people to pay what they owe within 90 days.
+One option is to hire an unpaid invoice collection agency, preferably one that specializes in getting people to pay what they owe within 90 days.

 These companies get in touch with the client, maintain contact with them about the situation, and use certain methods to get the payment.
+Many of these agencies work on a contingency basis, which means they’ll only charge you a percentage of the debt after they’ve successfully recovered it.

 #8.
 Legal Action